Pre-training Intent-Aware Encoders for Zero- and Few-Shot Intent Classification: Ethics Statement

 \section{Ethics Statement}

 Our proposed method is for enhancing zero- and few-shot intent classification, and it does not raise any ethical concerns.
 We believe that this research has valuable merits that can lead to more reliable task-oriented dialogue systems.
-All of the experiments in this study were conducted using publicly available datasets.
+All experiments in this study were carried out using publicly available datasets.